-This scenic hike climbs up to below the fortress and visits two popular camping caves along the way.
+This scenic hike climbs from Harrops Track up to below the fortress and visits two popular camping caves along the way.
 It is a fairly strenuous hike but there are plenty of resting points along the way.

 Should you have a head for heights and don't mind a bit of rock scrambling it is possible to climb to the top of the Fortress.
 It is a reasonably challenging climb for experienced hikers only.
 Do not consider the climb in wet or inclement weather.